 More about: The 5 Best Gondola Rides in Venice

 Venice is made up of 150 canals and 455 bridges that flow into the majestic Grand Canal.
-Many of these small canals can only be seen from gondolas, originally designed as a means of transport and now an icon of romanticism.
+Many of these small canals can only be seen from gondolas, originally designed as a means of transport and now an icon of romance.

-30-minute gondola ride through the canals of Venice
+1. 30-minute gondola ride through the canals of Venice

 Discover the magic of Venice with a 30-minute gondola ride.
 This unique experience will allow you to explore the city from the water, revealing its most picturesque and charming corners.